happybara-io/WorkflowBuddy/README.md

 - _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
 Come back when you're ready._
 - First we'll set up the Workflow we want triggered.
-  - Download the Workflow template from `event_trigger_example_workflows/trigger_app_mention.slackworkflow`
+  - Download the Workflow template from `event_trigger_example_workflows/trigger_app_mention.slackworkflow`.
+  - Open Workflow Builder, `Import`, and `Publish` it!
 - Now we can configure Workflow Buddy to proxy events for us.
-  - Go to the `App Home` of Workflow Buddy (or whatever you named your app)
+  - Go to the `App Home` of Workflow Buddy _(or whatever you named your app)_...
+  -
 - Test it!
-  - You should see an event coming through.
+  - From any public channel, post a message with `@WorkflowBuddy` _(or whatever you named your app)_.
+  - That message will cause an `app_mention` event to be sent from Slack to your instance of the Workflow Buddy server.
+  - If you correctly configured the `event:webhook` mapping, the event will then be proxied to the test Workflow you added in the first step.
+  - That's it!
+You now have the abiltity to use all sorts of Slack events as Triggers for your Workflows now!

+**Go forth and automate!**

 ### Quickstart: New Steps

+Try out the new **Steps** by importing a Workflow that has all of them configured (except for ones that make changes to your Slack Workspace, like `Create a channel`.
+Don't want to cause any weird side-effects during your testing!).

 - _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
 Come back when you're ready._
--
+- Download the Workflow template from `test_workflows/workflow_buddy_end_to_end_test_read_only.slackworkflow`.
+- Open Workflow Builder, `Import`, and `Publish` it!
+- _(Optional)_ Click the `Edit` button on each of the configured Steps in the Workflow so you can see how each available action is configured.
+- Run the Workflow and check the outputted message for details of the execution.
+- That's it!
+You now have the abiltity to use all of the Workflow Buddy Steps for your Workflows now!

+**Go forth and automate!**

 ---